Murrah High School: Academic and Performing Arts Complex (APAC)

-Base Pair program
+Base Pair

-JPS is a partner with the University of Mississippi Medical Center (UMC) in the Base Pair research mentorship program funded by the Howard Hughes Medical Institute.
-The program matches high school students with UMC faculty members for in-depth experiences in the sciences.
+JPS is a partner with the University of Mississippi Medical Center in the Base Pair research mentorship program, which was funded by the Howard Hughes Medical Institute.
+The program matches high school students with UMMC faculty members for in-depth experiences in the sciences.
+It was planned in 1991–92 and began in the 1992–93 school year with nine Murrah seniors; the Howard Hughes Medical Institute funded it through its Precollege Science Education program from 1994 to 2012.
+Students can earn up to two Carnegie units of credit through the program.

-That program, funded since 1992 and continuing through 2015, has brought approximately $1.3 million for science education enhancement into the district.
-Base Pair-trained high school students are authors on more than five dozen published scientific papers or abstracts.
-Twenty-five Base Pair graduates are in post-baccalaureate academic programs, including 12 in M.D., M.D./Ph.D., Ph.D. (science), or master's degree in science training.
-Six of these are currently enrolled in a program at the University of Mississippi Medical Center.
+By 2015 the program had brought approximately $1.3 million for science education into the district, Base Pair–trained students were authors on more than five dozen published scientific papers or abstracts, and twenty-five Base Pair graduates were in post-baccalaureate programs, including twelve in M.D., M.D./Ph.D., Ph.D. (science) or master's degree programs in science.
+A 2020 study of the program's first 28 years, published in the Journal of STEM Outreach, reported that 232 students had taken part and 220 had graduated from the program.
+Participants had a 100 percent high school graduation rate and an estimated college entry rate above 99 percent, compared with 73 percent for Mississippi as a whole, and roughly 63 percent of graduates had gone on to post-baccalaureate training.
+At least 84 had earned advanced degrees: 26 in medicine, veterinary medicine or pharmacy, 15 Ph.D.s, 8 law degrees and 35 master's degrees.
+Base Pair students had authored or presented more than 425 scientific documents, 20 of them as full manuscripts in peer-reviewed journals, and five graduates had become faculty members at UMMC, including one who serves as assistant dean for admissions for the UMMC School of Medicine.

 SOAR

 The Student Oriented Academic Research (SOAR) program is a companion to the Base Pair program at Murrah High School.
-SOAR was developed to implement advanced science research activities for JPS students outside of the UMC zone.
+SOAR was developed to implement advanced science research activities for JPS students outside of the UMMC zone.
 In this program, students are enrolled in Biology II during their junior year and other advanced life science courses during their senior year.
 The SOAR program supports advanced biomedical and forensic science laboratory research by students at each high school site.